 In soccer, you can't wait for the ball to come to you.
-If you do wait, the defender will beat you to the ball.
+If you do wait, the defender will beat you to the ball and take it.
 Soccer is a game about attacking the ball, going to the ball and using your body to protect the ball from a defender.

 The keys to attacking the soccer ball are: don't wait for the ball, use your body to shield the ball from the defender, and have a good first touch of the ball, out of your feet, or away from you, so you can play the ball with your next touch.

 Go to the Soccer Ball